tronprotocol/tronwallet-adapter/packages/adapters/ledger/README.md

     const adapters = useMemo(
         () => [
             new LedgerAdapter({
-                // Initial account number to get once connection is created
+                // Initial total accounts to get once connection is created
                 accountNumber: 5,
             }),
         ],